learn-ocean/ocean-academy/src/frontend/src/pages/Chapters/Chapter20/course.md

 We saw in chapter 17 that Ocean Compute-to-Data (C2D) enables training models without actually seeing any data.
 But what does this mean exactly?

-**Bring computation to the data.** Compute Providers can supply or send algorithms and be sure that the computed returned results are sufficiently aggregated or anonymized that the data is fully obfuscated and the privacy risk is minimized.
+**Bring Compute-to-data.** Compute Providers can supply or send algorithms and be sure that the computed returned results are sufficiently aggregated or anonymized that the data is fully obfuscated and the privacy risk is minimized.

 This is not the first attempt done to develop remote execution technologies.